kvedes/avro-idl/README.md

 | `record`  | Yes         | No            |
 | `array`   | No          | No            |

-\*: String default values not supported for unions.
+\*: Only primitive types are supported as defaults except for string.

 ### Imports